-ON THE 4th day of farwary A.D.
-2009, at 2:00 o'clock $\underline{P}$ .M., the within named defendant, in person, a true copy of this citation together with a copy of original petition, with date of service marked thereon, and plaintiff's nine page discovery.
+ON THE 4th day of fanuary a.d.
+2010, at 2:00 o'clock \underline{P} .M., the within named defendant, in person, a true copy of this citation together with a copy of original petition, with date of service marked thereon, and plaintiff's nine page discovery.

-1) Came to hand date should be 2009; 2) Corporate registered agent properly named, but John Spicer is not identified as the registered agent, president, or vice-president.
+1) Corporate registered agent properly named, but John Spicer is not identified as the registered agent, president, or vice-president.
 This was fatal error in Reed Elsevier, Inc. v.
 Carrollton-Farmers Branch Indep.
 Sch.
 Dist., 180 S.W.3d 903 (Tex.
-App. - - Dallas 2005, pet. filed) discussed at page 26; 3) Strike through "the within named defendant, in person"; defendant corporation cannot be served "in person".
+App. - - Dallas 2005, pet. filed) discussed at page 29; 2) Strike through "the within named defendant, in person"; defendant corporation cannot be served "in person".